Effective Home Remedies For Hand, Foot, & Mouth Disease (HFMD)

 • Stiff neck or severe headache

-• Child completely refusing fluids for 12+ hours
+• Child refusing all fluids, or drinking very little for several hours

 For Mouth Pain (Munh Ke Chhale)